dbcrossbar/dbcrossbar/README.md

 ## Architecture

-`dbcrossbar` is written using nightly Rust, including `tokio`, `async` and `await!`.
+`dbcrossbar` is written using nightly Rust, including `tokio`, `async` and `.await`.
 It uses multiple CSV streams to transfer data between databases.

 It uses a very specific "interchange CSV" format, supporting the types listed in [`schema.rs`](./dbcrossbarlib/src/schema.rs).
 In a few cases, it supports purely cloud-based transfers, such as when importing `gs://**/*.csv` URLs into BigQuery.